 - Avoid foods with a strong smell: If you can’t stand the smell of your favorite food now, you aren’t alone.
 Food aversion due to a particular smell is fairly common in early and also later stages of pregnancy in some cases.
 If the smell of a particular food is bothering you, try masking its smell with other aromatic foods or herbs.

 - Consume prenatal vitamins: Take your prenatal vitamins daily.
 If you have any insufficiency or deficiency, pay special attention to consuming supplements.
 Talk to your doctor to know if you need any additional vitamins or minerals.
-You may also consider consulting a nutritionist to make a well-balanced meal plan suited for your appetite.
+You may consult a nutritionist to make a well-balanced and personalized meal plan suited to your appetite.

-Besides, seek prompt medical guidance if you are completely unable to eat.
+Besides, seek prompt medical guidance if you cannot eat or experience symptoms like weight loss or fatigue.
 Your healthcare professional may prescribe medicines that can reduce nausea or vomiting and help regain your appetite.

 Note: Chronic appetite loss can cause undernutrition, leading to a higher risk of poor fetal growth, low birth weight, and preterm labor.